About

 Book-chapter

 "The hermeneutic framing of film illustration practice.
-The 'Allgemeine Handbuch der Film-Musik' in the context of a historico-musicological tradition", in: Claus Tieber/ Anna Windisch (ed.), The Sounds of Silent Films.
+The 'Allgemeine Handbuch der Film-Musik' in the context of a historico-musicological tradition", in: Claus Tieber and Anna Windisch (eds.), The Sounds of Silent Films.
 New Perspectives on History, Theory and Practice, Palgrave Macmillian: Hampshire, 2014, 156–171.

 Book-chapter

-"Soundtrack der Alpen: Multiple Bergfilme Luis Trenkers“, in: Sophia Hannah Mehrbrey und Winkler (ed.), Luis Trenker als transalpiner Medienakteur, Film-Konzepte, München: text+kritik, in progress.
+"Soundtrack der Alpen: Multiple Bergfilme Luis Trenkers“, in: Sophia Hannah Mehrbrey und Daniel Winkler (eds.), Luis Trenker als transalpiner Medienakteur, Film-Konzepte, München: text+kritik, 2024, 18–28.

 "Musical Branding of the Alps: Aural Dimension and Transhistorical Remembrence of Luis Trenker’s Mountain Films", in: Simone Dotto (ed.), Retuning the Screen Sound Methods and the Aural Dimension of Film & Media History 2022, 117–127.